nowsecure/cybertruckchallenge19/README.md

 - `50pts`: There is a secret used to create a DES key.
 Can you tell me which one?

 - `100pts`: There is a token generated at runtime to unlock the carid=1.
-Can you get it? (flag must be summitted in hexa all lowercase)
+Can you get it? (flag must be submitted in hexa all lowercase)

 ### Challenge2 to unlock car2: "AES key: Your Cell Mobile Is Your Key"

 - `50pts`: This challenge has been obfuscated with ProGuard, therefore you will not recover the AES key.

 - `100pts`: There is a token generated at runtime to unlock the carid=2.
-Can you get it? (flag must be summitted in hexa all lowercase)
+Can you get it? (flag must be submitted in hexa all lowercase)

 ###  Challenge3 to unlock car3.
 "Mr Truck: Unlock me Baby!"

 - `50pts`: There is an interesting string in the native code.
 Can you catch it?

 - `100pts`: Get the secret generated at runtime to unlock the carid=3.
 Security by obscurity is not a great design.
-Use real crypto! (hint: check the length when summitting the secret!)
+Use real crypto! (hint: check the length when submitting the secret!)

 ### Contact